BryantKlewer/Housing_Affordability/README.md

 ## Analysis

+### Database
+All of our data needed to be centrally stored for analysis.
+An Amazon S3 bucket was created to store the datasets and an AWS database was created and linked to pgAdmin.
+Additionally, an ERD was created to structure the database in PostgreSQL.
+The Identifier was used as the primary key to link all of the tables with the exception of the interest_rate table (which only had the Observation_Date) as a unique value.
+This table was linked to the zillow_home_index table on Observation_Date.

 ### Calculation
 Calculations were made by combining home value, property tax, interest rate and income data to determine monthly housing cost.
 This was completed using the Numpy-Financial Python package.
 Calculations were made based on 15 and 30 year loan durations for both 10% and 20% downpayments.
 Initial calculations were made for single family homes.
 Additional calulations utilizing these same parameters were created for 1, 2, 3, 4, and 5+ bedroom home sizes.
 Additionally, a housing affordability score was calculated by taking 30% of the median income and dividing it by the calculated monthly housing cost.
 Each city was assigned a given score.